List of Desperate Housewives characters: Felicia Tilman

-Felicia Tilman (Harriet Sansom Harris) is Martha Huber's sister.
-As Felicia informs Edie upon her arrival, she knows that her sister is dead and has come to Wisteria Lane to discover who is behind her sister's murder.
-After finding and reading Martha's journals, Felicia discovered that Martha was blackmailing Mary Alice after she discovered her secret.
-Incidentally, Martha found this out from Felicia, who had worked in the same rehab center as Mary Alice did back in Utah.
-Felicia then realizes that it was Paul who had murdered her sister as he had obviously found out that Martha was blackmailing Mary Alice.
-After revealing that she knows everything, Felicia tells Paul to leave town for good or she will expose Zach's true identity and the fact that he murdered Martha.
-Paul agrees to go but Felicia then informs him that Zach shall be staying with her from now on.
-When Felicia informs Zach about this, he attacks Felicia with a hockey stick which causes Felicia to fall down a flight of stairs, causing severe injury to her neck.
+Felicia Tilman (Harriet Sansom Harris) is Martha Huber's sister, who comes to Wisteria Lane after Martha goes missing.
+She knows that her sister is dead and has come to uncover who is behind her sister's murder.
+After finding and reading Martha's journals, Felicia discovered that Martha was blackmailing Mary Alice.
+Felicia then realizes that it was Paul who had murdered her sister and confronts him.
+Felicia tells Paul to leave town for good, or she will expose Zach's true identity and the fact that he murdered Martha.
+When Felicia informs Zach that he will be staying with her now, he attacks Felicia with a hockey stick which causes Felicia to fall down a flight of stairs, causing severe injury to her neck.

-In season two, Mike goes to visit Felicia to see if she knows where Zach is, but Felicia informs Mike that she does not know where Zach is and that she herself is going back to Utah for a few months to recuperate.
-Felicia then returns to Wisteria Lane to plan a final act of revenge against Paul, by spilling her own blood all over Paul's kitchen, cutting off two fingers, and faking her own death.
+In season two, Felicia returns to Wisteria Lane to plan a final act of revenge against Paul, by spilling her own blood all over Paul's kitchen, cutting off two fingers, and faking her own death.
 Paul is arrested for the supposed murder of Felicia, while Felicia goes hiding and under the alias of her dead sister.